mll-lab/laravel-graphql-playground/README.md

 [![](https://i.imgur.com/AE5W6OW.png)](https://www.graphqlbin.com/RVIn)

-> **Please note**: This is not a full GraphQL Server implementation, only a UI for testing your implementation.
+> **Please note**: This is not a GraphQL Server implementation, only a UI for testing and exploring your schema.
 For the server component we recommend [nuwave/lighthouse](https://github.com/nuwave/lighthouse).

 ## Installation